Explore Belgrade’s Urban Jungle with Our Top Tips

 Dive into the City from Republic Square

 When in Belgrade you might very often hear people saying “Hey, let’s meet at the horse at…” This “horse” is actually the equestrian statue dedicated to Prince Mihailo and you will find it standing at the center of one of the most important squares in the city, the Republic Square.
-Actually, it’s probably the most important one to Belgrade people because this is the heart of the city in a sense, so everybody is meeting here.
+Actually, it’s probably the most important one for Belgrade people because this is the heart of the city in a sense, so everybody is meeting here.
 On the other hand, the first time visitors find this vibrant spot to be a great starting point of their journeys but also a place to have a break in one of the dozens of cafés around.
 It’s always crowded, form the early morning to midnight at least, but you will love it!

 Take a Stroll Through Knez Mihailova Street

 If you want to go shopping you will probably want to start in Knez Mihajlova Street.
 It’s a beautiful and long pedestrian street with lots of stunning 19th-century buildings that will give you a classical European feeling.
 Bookstores, cafes, restaurants, great architecture to enjoy, it’s all there for you to have one great walk.
 It is also crowded during the whole day.
-You will love having an early morning coffee or a chill out night walk in Knez Mihajlova.
-And if you’re feeling tired during you look around, freshen up with clean water from Delijska fountain.
+You will love having an early morning coffee or a chill-out night walk in Knez Mihajlova.
+And if you’re feeling tired during you look around, freshen up with clean water from the Delijska fountain.